emberjs/website/source/guides/models/index.md

 server.
 Your application can also create new records and save them back to the server.

-Records are uniquely identified by two things:
+A record is uniquely identified by its model type and id.

-1. A model type.
-2. A globally unique ID.

 For example, if you were writing a contact management app, you might have a model called `Person`.
 An individual record in your app might